shanecjones1999/shanecjones1999.github.io/_posts/2023-05-02-an-icelandic-adventure.markdown

 ### **Day 1:** Arrive in Keflavík

 Our plane landed at roughly 6:30 am after a 6 hour flight.
-I'd be shocked to hear I got _any_ sleep, but thankfully I wasn't too cranky in the morning.
+I'd be shocked if I got _any_ sleep, but thankfully I wasn't too cranky in the morning.
 To kick off the trip, Sumi and I headed straight from the airport in Keflavík to the Blue Lagoon, a geothermal spa famous for its milky blue, mineral-rich waters.
 Starting off with this was definitely the right move; it was relaxing but at the same time spurred excitement for the rest of the trip.

 ![Blue Lagoon](/images/iceland_bluelagoon1.jpeg)
 ![Blue Lagoon](/images/iceland_bluelagoon2.jpeg)
 ![Blue Lagoon](/images/iceland_bluelagoon3.jpeg)

 After visiting the Blue Lagoon, we took a bus to Reykjavík where our Airbnb host picked us up.
 Shortly after, we met up with our friend, Bethany, and we walked into the city for a meal.
-We were asleep by 9:00 pm.
+We were asleep by 9:00 pm that night.

 ### **Day 2:** Golden Circle Tour